konrad-szychowiak/ox/README.md

    It's likely, that you will find a directory like `/home/$USER/bin` or `/home/$USER/.local/bin`. (`$USER` will be your username in the system.)

-3. Now move or link `xo` to one of those PATH directories.
+3. Now move or link `ox` to one of those PATH directories.
 I highly suggest something local like mentioned `/home/$USER/bin` or `/home/$USER/.local/bin`.

 4. Now you can accesses `xo` from every place.